-The Reno and The Nile were two clubs within the same building, on the corner of Princess Road and Moss Lane.
+The Reno and The Nile were two clubs within the same building, on the corner of Princess Road and Moss Lane East.
 They competed for trade from the early 1960s until 1986, when the building they occupied was demolished.
 Both clubs stayed open until around 5 or 6 in the morning, which was very unusual at that time; other clubs which opened late were usually intended for shift-workers, like The Press Club in town, which was supposed to be members only.

 The Nile played reggae and had the larger, better premises, upstairs; The Reno played soul, funk and jazz downstairs in the basement, which was reached via treacherously steep steps leading down from street level.